Skip to main content

 Compliance and Safety

 As this is a data collection platform targeting health data in particular, it is paramount that any subjects who have their data captured provide informed consent to the data capture.
-Please make use of the consent forms located under Documentation/ReleaseForms if using on someone not directly involved with development.
+Anyone working on this must complete and understand the Redback ethics and security module to understand their responsibilities.

 Please make use of the secrets.h file for WiFi credentials, user accounts and API keys and add it to your .gitignore.